 The Law School Admission Test, or LSAT, is a standardized exam consisting of four 35-minute sections.
-Multiple-choice questions cover reading comprehension, analytical reasoning (also known as "logic games"), and logical reasoning skills.
+Multiple-choice questions cover reading comprehension and logical reasoning skills.
 The test is scored on a scale of 120-180.
-Read about major changes coming to the LSAT in August.
+Read about how the exam changed in August 2024.

 Your LSAT score is a major determining factor in whether you get accepted into law school and which schools accept you.
 It is not advisable to take the LSAT for practice.
 Instead, you should complete your preparation and practice before you attempt the official LSAT.
 Law schools have varying policies on how they view multiple attempts at the LSAT.